bit-2-bit/coinspot-current-prices/README.md

 ## Disclaimer

-This is functional but very much a first draft.
+This is not currently functional as i'm waiting on Coinspot to add the JSONP callback handler.

 ### First